moderndive/moderndive_labs/PS4- simple linear regression/README.md

     + Whenever refering to a `function` I like to add `()` to emphasize this.
 Ex: `get_regression_table()`
 * Q11:
     + I'm not sure what you are expecting from the students to use here. `get_regression_points(newdata = something)` I think it might be easier for them to use a math formula.

+# Jenny's response
+I specifically and intentionally removed the state names and called these voting areas because students were perplexed about how data from all 50 states was a "sample" and not a "census".

+Q1- Not sure what you want/are looking for here... (?) please add what you want before this needs to be posted on Friday.

+Q7- forgot to take this out- thanks

+RE Q 11...if they use the `get_regression_points()` function, one of the first few rows has an observed value of 50%...they can get all the info thus from that function.
+Just wanted them to see the utter *power* of the function.
+I have removed the hint.

+Made all the other changes.